benvonh/benvonh/README.md

 ## About me...

-I am a mechatronics engineering student studying at **The University of Queensland**, Australia.
-I have worked in robotics for one year now, developing a controller software stack for the [ExoMotus](https://www.fftai.com/exomotus-m4-2/) exoskeleton robot.
+- 📜 Studying mechatronics engineering at **The University of Queensland**, Australia
+- ⚙️ Worked as a robotics engineer developing a controller stack for the [ExoMotus](https://www.fftai.com/exomotus-m4-2/) exoskeleton robot
+- 🤖 Experience with the [Robot Operating System (2)](https://docs.ros.org/en/foxy/index.html) and many of the popular packages in the ROS ecosystem
+- 🤝 Led the integration of ROS with the [CAN Open Robot Controller](https://github.com/UniMelbHumanRoboticsLab/CANOpenRobotController) framework

-In completing my undergrad degree, I will study for a semester in an exchange program with the **Technical University of Munich**, Germany, and explore the European continent before deciding whether to continue with a doctorate or look into industry practice.
+In completing my undergrad degree, I will study for a semester in an exchange program at the **Technical University of Munich**, Germany.
+During that time, I hope to explore Europe and its robotics industry before deciding whether to begin graduate work or continue my studies with a doctorate degree.

 ## My interests...